 We learned that this method of on-boarding new staff has been the best way for us for over 26 years.
 This process allows us to check off the most important factors we look for with new team members.

 I guess I should express that right here… you should know what you are looking for in prospective hires.
 You would want new team members that are a good fit for your core beliefs.

 Having a few core beliefs is a good start in finding people who would be a good fit for you.

 A core belief can be a part of your mission or vision statement.
 It simplifies how you prefer to operate your business based upon your own personal beliefs.

 Like “Try it better” or “Best is more”.
 Mottos like these can explain who you are and how you operate your commercial cleaning service.
 Your goal is to hire someone who could live out your company’s values.

-These 3 steps we implemented in our cleaning service for 20 years have helped us to hire the right staff.
-We’ve had staff as long as 4 years, 6 years, 11 years, and one team member who is still with us for 16 years!
+They’ve helped us to hire the right staff.
+And we’ve had staff as long as 6 years, 11 years, and one team member who is still with us for 17 years now!
 No kidding.
 Thanks Brenda B.